mikhailk921/ozon_test_find_segment_with_max_sum/README.md

-# ozon test find segment with max sum
+# OZON test: find segment with max sum
 Test task for OZON.
 Task of finding a segment with a maximum sum